pamburus/hl/doc/sorting.md

     2. Put the block into workspace
     3. Sort all blocks in a workspace by next record timestamp
     4. Copy the first record of the first block
-    5. If its timestamp is >= than timestamp of recenly pulled formatted block, go to (1), else go to (3)
+    5. If its timestamp is >= than timestamp of recently pulled formatted block, go to (1), else go to (3)

 ## Named pipe or standard input